Provided by ‘FRZ Sono-Tech Ltd.’

 As well as enjoying every aspect of my professional life, I also enjoy my volunteer work for a charity that supports orphans in my home country of Iraq.

-Sunday Morning, Monday evening, Friday evenings.
+Sunday Morning, Monday evening, Friday morning/ afternoon.

 Pregnancy, Female pelvis and Vascular